Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

     * Visual Studio 2019+/ Visual Code
     * Docker for Windows, with Windows Containers enabled
 2. Download or use Git to pull down this project
+3. The module integarte the login screen with Github, if you need other IDPs integrated, you can modify /src/pages/api/auth[...nextauth].ts file
-3. Add Sitecore license to the project
+4. Add Sitecore license to the project
     * Option 1: Add _Licese.xml_ file to _.\license_ folder
-4. If your local IIS is listening on port 443, you'll need to stop it.
+5. If your local IIS is listening on port 443, you'll need to stop it.
 This requires an elevated PowerShell or command prompt.
    ```
    iisreset /stop
    ```